busrasariguzel/what-i-learned-in-week-3/README.md

 ### `Human Resource Machine`
 We spent some time on human resource machine this week.
 It started to get very difficult.
 I still don't know if I like it or not.
 It teaches us new way of thinking.
-I like the levels we did this week but I am scared of the next week's levels.(fingers crossed)
+I like the levels we did this week but I am scared of the next week's levels.

 ---

 ### `Introduction to Functions`